pulsar-client/Vermilion-MODIFIED-/README.md

 - Replace the phrases of the script. = ➕

-- Add Better And New Music = ➗
+- Add Auto-Music installation and new music = ➗

 - Add 5th move. = ➖